cjm96/WDM_GW_wavelets/docs/source/theory.rst

 Henceforth, we will work with time :math:`t` (e.g. in seconds) and frequency :math:`f` (Hertz) rather than angular frequency :math:`\omega=2\pi f`.
 This is inline with the rest of the GW data analysis community which tends to work with frequency.

+The WDM wavelets form a complete basis for any time series.
 Consider a time series with cadence :math:`\delta t`, duration :math:`T=N \delta t`, and maximum Nyquist frequency :math:`f_{\rm Ny} = \frac{1}{2\delta t}`.
 In order to define the WDM wavelet transform it ie necessary to choose a number of frequency bands :math:`N_f`.
 We will assume that :math:`N_f` divides :math:`N` exactly (if not, then the time series can be padded as necessary),